Skip to main content

 Since fentanyl is highly addictive and is considered relatively cost-effective, the drug is often used to cut other substances.
 Additionally, fentanyl can be falsely distributed in counterfeit tablets, posing as other opioids.
 As a result, many individuals become addicted to fentanyl unknowingly.

-Tragically, less than 2 mg of fentanyl causes a fatal overdose.
+Tragically, less than 2 mg of fentanyl can lead to a fatal overdose.
 This concerning fact highlights the true potency of fentanyl as a deadly dose of heroin is equal to 100 mg.
-In 2020, fentanyl overdoses accounted for 53% of the year’s lethal overdoses.
-That equates to almost 43,000 lost lives.
-Fortunately, centers such as The Retreat of Atlanta are combating these alarming statistics by providing relief for those battling fentanyl addiction as well as hope for their families.
+Fortunately, centers like our Georgia fentanyl detox are combating these alarming statistics by providing relief for those battling fentanyl addiction as well as hope for their families

 Signs and Symptoms of Fentanyl Addiction